skaya-org/documentation/docs/skaya-frontend/Init/Skayajs.md

 Continue your Skaya journey with these guides:

+- [Creating Frontend Component](/docs/skaya-frontend/Create/Component) - Learn how to create custom ai generated components with apis and previous components integration in your fresh frontend app.

-- [Creating Frontend Component type](docs/category/create) - Learn how to create custom ai generated components,apis,pages in your fullstack Web3 application
+- [Creating Frontend Pages](/docs/skaya-frontend/Create/Page) - Learn how to create custom ai generated pages with apis and previous components integration in your fresh frontend app.

-- [Creating custom templates](../template-development) - Build and share your own Skaya templates (Coming Soon as open-source)
+- [Creating Frontend Apis](/docs/skaya-frontend/Create/Api) - Learn how to create custom ai generated apis.